GBAF Logo

 HONG KONG, May 27 (Reuters) - China is willing to work with the Czech Republic to improve ties and revive a traditional friendship, Foreign Minister Wang Yi told Czech counterpart Petr Macinka, state broadcaster CCTV said on Wednesday.

 China has been critical of ties between Prague and Taipei.
-It sees the democratically-governed island as having no right to state-to-state relations, a view the government in Taipei strongly rejects.
+It sees the island as having no right to state-to-state relations, a view the government in Taipei strongly rejects.

-Recent Visits and Diplomatic Activities
+Recent Visits and Diplomatic Exchanges

 Czech Senate President Milos Vystrcil is leading a business delegation on a visit next week to Taiwan, where he is set to meet President Lai Ching-te.

-Other Strains in Bilateral Relations
+Other Strains in China-Czech Relations

-In March, China said it strongly opposed the Czech Senate passing a draft resolution on the Dalai Lama's succession, saying it "grossly interfered" with internal affairs.
+In March, China said it strongly opposed the Czech Senate passing a draft resolution on the Dalai Lama's succession, saying it "grossly interfered" with its internal affairs.

 Reporting Credits